 Subject to the PFIC rules discussed below, upon the sale or other disposition of shares, a US Holder will recognize capital gain or loss for United States federal income tax purposes equal to the difference between the US Holder's amount realized and the US Holder's tax basis in such shares.
 If a US Holder receives consideration for shares paid in a currency other than US dollars, the US Holder's amount realized will be the US dollar value of the payment received.
 In general, the US dollar value of such a payment will be determined on the date of sale or disposition.
 On the settlement date, a US Holder may recognize US source foreign currency gain or loss (taxable as ordinary income or loss) equal to the difference (if any) between the US dollar value of the amount received based on the exchange rates in effect on the date of sale or other disposition and the settlement date.
-However, if the shares are treated as traded on an established securities market and the US Holder is a cash basis taxpayer or an accrual basis taxpayer who has made a special election, the US dollar value of the amount received at the spot rate of exchange on the settlement date of the sale, and no exchange gain or loss would be recognized at that time.
+However, if the shares are treated as traded on an established securities market and the US Holder is a cash basis taxpayer or an accrual basis taxpayer who has made a special election, the US dollar value of the sale, and no exchange gain or loss would be recognized at that time.
 Capital gain of a non-corporate US Holder is generally taxed at a reduced rate where the property is held more than one year.
 The gain or loss will generally be income or loss from sources within the United States for foreign tax credit limitation purposes.